OUR COUNSELLORS

 Emma Newcombe: Bachelor of Counselling

 Kia ora, hola, hello.
-I’m Emma, a graduate counsellor at the Women's Centre.
-Counselling with me may be a simple chat to help you think, or a deep dive into the ways your past experiences have shaped you.
+I’m Emma, a graduate counsellor at the Women’s Centre.

-I hold a Bachelor of Counselling, and have also trained in Internal Family Systems (working with the beliefs and potential of different parts of your self), trauma-informed approaches, and interpersonal neurobiology (understanding how our brains and nervous systems work and interrelate).
+I hold a Bachelor of Counselling and have trained in Internal Family Systems, trauma-informed approaches, and interpersonal neurobiology.

-All genders, cultures, neurotypes, sexualities, ages and abilities are welcome.
-I will do everything in my power to keep you safe and meet you where you are at.
-Any issues you bring to our sessions are welcome.
-Some of my particular interests or relevant life experience include relationships and attachment, migration and racism, workplace challenges, environmental grief, and long covid.
+All genders, cultures, neurotypes, sexualities, ages, and abilities are welcome.
+I aim to meet you where you are.
+I have particular interest and experience in relationships and attachment, migration and racism, workplace challenges, environmental grief, and long COVID.
+For more information please see my website at www.driftwoodtherapy.nz.

 Noa Vodnizky: Bachelor of Counselling